-If you are feeling overwhelmed with the amount of effort it takes to plan an event, you might take a look online and find several planners in the area.
+If you are feeling overwhelmed with the amount of effort it takes to provide planning for an event, you might take a look online and find several planners in the area.
 It is at this time when you start asking yourself what makes a good event planner, and, “how do I choose an event planner?”

-In this article, the team at Anticipation Events, a full-service event planning company in Chicago, will teach you everything you need to know about choosing an event planner, what questions you should ask during the opening interview, and how you know they are the right fit for your event, whether it’s corporate or personal.
+In this article, the team at Anticipation Events, a full-service event planning company in Chicago, will answer your question, "How do I choose an event planner?"
+We will provide you with everything you need to know about choosing an event planner, what questions you should ask during the opening interview, and how you know they are the right fit for your event, whether it’s corporate or personal.

 Hiring an event planner is no small task, but it is a lot less stress, time, and energy than planning the event yourself.
-For many people, saving time and energy is not enough of a reason to hire a planner, and they burn themselves out on the process trying to do it all themselves.
-Luckily, there are plenty of reasons why you would want to hire an event planner that is much more tangible.
+For many people, saving time and energy is not enough of a reason to hire someone to plan an eveent, and they burn themselves out on the process trying to do it all themselves.
+Luckily, there are plenty of reasons why a client would want to hire an event planner that is much more tangible.

-Instead of asking yourself, “how do I choose an event planner?” a good question to ask is instead, “which event planner is the more experienced?”
+Instead of asking yourself, “how do I choose an event planner?” a good question a client should ask is instead, “which event planner is the more experienced?”

-Experience begets expertise in any industry, and event planning is not exempt from this truth.
-An event planner relies on her business’s reputation to continue working.
-Between good decision-making and experience, the better reputation their business will have.
+Experience begets expertise in any industry, and a business that plans an event is not exempt from this truth.
+A company that plans an event relies on the reputation of her business to continue working.
+When a business has good decision-making experience and a good reputation, the more they will help their clients.

 - Negotiation Skills with Vendors

-Professional event planners have many advantages over those who have never run an event before in their lives, the first of which is insurance.
+A professional event planning business has many advantages over those who have never run an event before in their lives, the first of which is insurance.

 “Professional planning firms have a network of vendors and venues that they frequently work with.
 Having these resources at their disposal allows them to complete tasks quickly.”

 Likewise, not all vendors or venues are happy to accommodate your event so readily.
-Luckily, the event planner has experience in negotiating with these connections.
-If a certain vendor is booked over the week of your event, they might be able to negotiate services ahead of time and make the time work, or they might be able to find another vendor that suits the needs of your event.
+Luckily, the event planner has experience that will include negotiating with these connections.
+If a certain vendor is booked over the week of your event, they might be able to negotiate services ahead of time and make the time work, or they might be able to find another vendor that can provide the needs of your event.
 Whatever needs to be done to make your event run smoothly will be done.